DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - All answers give different base stats

 # A Third Tome Question
 We could have a third question that is dynamically selected based on your current loadout.
-This question would give you t
+This question would give you the choice of an upgrade to your current primary or secondary.

+- Create a list of questions pertaining to each primary and secondary spell's set of upgrades.
+- Look at the player's current loadout
+-